smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ### EMCO API
 For user interaction, EMCO provides [RESTful API](https://github.com/otcshare/EMCO/blob/main/docs/emco_apis.yaml).
 Apart from that, EMCO also provides CLI.
 For the detailed usage, refer to [EMCO CLI](https://github.com/otcshare/EMCO/tree/main/src/tools/emcoctl)
-> **NOTE**: The EMCO RESTful API is the foundation for the other interaction facilities like the EMCO CLI and even EMCO GUI (third party developed right now)
+> **NOTE**: The EMCO RESTful API is the foundation for the other interaction facilities like the EMCO CLI, EMCO GUI (available in the future) and other orchestrators.

 ### EMCO Authentication and Authorization
 EMCO uses Istio and other open source solutions to provide Multi-tenancy solution leveraging Istio Authorization and Authentication frameworks.
-This is achieved without adding any logic in EMCO microservices.
+This is achieved without adding any logic to EMCO microservices.
-- Authentication and Authorization for the EMCO users is done at the Istio Ingress Gateway, where all the traffic enters the cluster.
+- Authentication and Authorization for EMCO users is done at the Istio Ingress Gateway, where all the traffic enters the cluster.

-- Istio along with autherservice (istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.
+- Istio along with autherservice (Istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.
 Authservice is an entity that works along side with Envoy proxy.
 It is used to work with external IAM systems (OAUTH2).
 Many Enterprises have their own OAUTH2 server for authenticating users and provide roles.

 - Authservice and ISTIO can be configured to talk to multiple OAUTH2 servers.
 Using this capability EMCO can support multiple tenants, for example one tenant belonging to one project.